-This term we have some exciting learning planned for a topic on “Castles” and our key question is ‘Would you want to be a knight?’
-See here for our topic web.
+This term we have some exciting learning planned for our theme on “Castles” and our key question is ‘Would you want to be a knight?’

-The children will be learning all about what it was like to live in a castle in the past and be encouraged to ask questions, using why, when, how and where to develop learning, this will be achieved through non-fiction books, powerpoints and the internet.
+The children will be learning all about what it was like to live in a castle in the past and be encouraged to ask questions, using why, when, how and where to develop learning, this will be achieved through non-fiction books and the internet.

 Our outside role play area will be transformed into a castle and the children will have the opportunity to design and make swords, armour, shields and other related resources to support their role play.
 You may even see a real life Princess as she prepares for a ball, in her dressing room, later in the term!

 If you have any castle related toys or books we could borrow we would really appreciate it and we promise to take very good care of them.